Remedial massage services policy

 - Institute of Registered Myotherapists of Australia (IRMA) – Level two

 - able to provide evidence of current professional indemnity insurance.
-Further information on WorkSafe's required level of professional indemnity insurance can be found on WorkSafe’s Service Provider Registration Application for Medical and Allied Health Services.
+Further information on WorkSafe's required level of professional indemnity insurance can be found on WorkSafe's application for registration to provide services to workers

 Remedial massage therapists who are not current members of a recognised association can apply to the following associations to have their eligibility for membership assessed:

 Provided that benchmark standards are met, the remedial massage therapists will be issued with a written endorsement of eligibility for membership*.
-The endorsement must accompany WorkSafe's Service Provider Registration Application for Medical and Allied Health Services Form prior to approval as a service provider for injured workers.
+The endorsement must accompany WorkSafe's application for registration to provide services to workers prior to approval as a service provider for injured workers.

 WorkSafe can then issue all approved service providers with a provider number.

-WorkSafe expects that all remedial massage therapists providing services to workers as part of the Victorian Workers’ Compensation Scheme integrate the principles of the Clinical Framework for the Delivery of Health Services to Injured Workers (Clinical Framework) into their daily practice.
+WorkSafe expects that all remedial massage service providers providing services to workers as part of the Victorian Workers' Compensation Scheme integrate the principles of the Clinical framework for the delivery of health services to injured workers (Clinical Framework) into their daily practice.